maziac/currah_uspeech_tests/readme.md

 Please note that the makefile also produces a script file for debugging with mess.
-I.e. if you put a "; ABP" at the end of a line in the assembler sources a dbg_script.dbg is created that already sets the correct breakpoints.
+I.e. if you put a "; ABP" at the end of a line in the assembler sources a dbg_script.dbg is created that already sets the correct breakpoints for MAME.
 If you want to add custom options put them in debug.scpt.

 Mess needs to be started with the options "-debug -debugscript dbg_script.dbg".